TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 #### Digital interface transciver: DIX9211

 Which brings me to the DIX9211.
-This chip basically an AES3/SPDIF receiver that spits out I2S:
+This chip basically an AES3/SPDIF receiver that spits out I2S.
+This simplifies so much of the FPGA logic since receiving I2S is **way** easier than receiving AES3!

 ![DIX9211 Schematic](images/kicad_2025-10-10_15-08-45_254f1375-0e93-4b32-9716-21037cc8f77d.png "DIX9211 Schematic")

-I'm also using it as a router for the output (a bit like in the P16-M acutally):
-  - I can configure what input port is used as the input for the DIR which is then output to the DACs:
+As I'll explain later I'm also using it as a "biphase router" (a bit like in the P16-M acutally).
+I can configure what input port is used as the input for the DIR and I can also choose which input port is used for the biphase output.
-    - RXIN0 Is wired to the SFP port
-    - RXIN1 & RXIN2 Are wired to the Hypernet port
-    - RXIN3 Is wired to the biphase output of the FPGA
-  - I can also choose which input port is used for the actual output which is fed into a buffer to send the signal to all 3 output ports.

-By default it will be configured to use the RXIN0 port for the DIR and the RXIN3 port of the output but this gives me a pretty good amout of flexibility!
+This gives a huge amount of flexibility to the system!

 #### Supervisor MCU